Terms & Conditions

 - Please try to be patient – we do sometimes go over estimated completion times when manufacturers don’t have the correct parts, the components we need are obsolete and have to be purpose made, or special-order parts from brands in Switzerland or the Far East have their own production delays.

 - Please understand that in a specialist service business like ours, occasional delays are inevitable, unavoidable and almost always out of our direct control.

 - Respect our employees, delays can be frustrating but the delay will rarely if ever be because of the efforts of the people tasked with updating our customers, we will always make best endeavours to return your watch as soon as we safely can and it is not in our interest to frustrate our customers.

 At completion, we promise to without fail, telephone our customers to advise of collection.

 Do you carry out all watch servicing in-house?

-The Watch Lab has a full team of excellent watchmakers and technicians however not all repairs are undertaken in-house.
-It is often either more cost effective for our customers, speedier or technically more sensible to use one of our selective high-quality outwork partners, or indeed the manufacturers themselves through our trade accounts.
+The Watch Lab has a full team of excellent watchmakers and technicians however not all repairs can be undertaken in-house.
+It is sometimes either more cost effective or technically more appropriate to use one of our accredited outwork partners, or indeed the manufacturers themselves where necessary through our trade accounts.